8 Tips to Prepare Your Child For PSLE Science Papers

 Tip 7 – Journey of discovery

-We are so engrossed in the exam papers that we care more about the loss of marks and forgot the very purpose of studying science concepts.
+We are so engrossed in the exam papers that we care more about the loss of marks and forget the very purpose of studying science concepts.

-We are missing out the amazing applications of science concepts to our real-life.
+We are missing out on the amazing applications of science concepts to our real life.

-It will be great to show your child interesting videos or demonstrations of science concepts.
+It will be great to show your child interesting videos or demonstrations of science concepts in everyday things.

 Does that mean we have to do plenty of research?